jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 ![CrossRef2](/assets/Isaiah-to-BOM/data-collection/2-cross-ref-head.png)
 ![CrossRef3](/assets/Isaiah-to-BOM/data-collection/3-cross-ref-head.png)

 If you want to learn more about the details on how I accomplished building the data, you can check out [my repository](https://github.com/jxnpass/Isaiah-to-BoM).
+You can also download the spreadsheet of the [cross reference verse data from GitHub](https://github.com/jxnpass/Isaiah-to-BoM/blob/main/CleanData/by_verse_cross_ref.xlsx).

 ## Conclusion